-A proposed concept (illustrated in Figure 2.2) features a spherical reflector with a flat bottom attached below the sample, with its center aligned to the X-ray focus.
-Fiber interferometers target both surfaces.
-A tracking system maintains perpendicularity between the interferometer beams and the mirror, such that Abbe errors are eliminated.
-Interferometers pointing at the spherical surface provides translation measurement, while the ones pointing at the flat bottom surface yield tilt angles.
+An initial concept, depicted in Figure 2.2, involves a spherical reflector with a flat bottom surface fixed beneath the sample.
+The sphere's center is intended to coincide with the X-ray focus.
+Fiber interferometers are directed at both the spherical and flat surfaces.
+A tracking system is needed to maintain interferometer alignment, eliminating Abbe errors by measuring directly relative to the point of interest.
+Translational positions (XYZ) are derived from measurements on the spherical surface, while tilt angles (Rx/Ry) are determined from measurements on the flat bottom surface.
 The development of this complex metrology system constitutes a significant mechatronic project in itself and is currently ongoing; it is not further detailed within this thesis.
 For the work presented herein, the metrology system is assumed to provide accurate, high-bandwidth 5-DoF position measurements.

-Active Stabilization Platform Design
+Active Stabilization Platform

 The active stabilization platform, positioned between the micro-station top plate and the sample, must satisfy several demanding requirements.
-It needs to provide active motion compensation in 5 degrees of freedom $(D_x, D_y, D_z, R_x \text{ and } R_y)$.
-It must possess excellent dynamic properties to enable high-bandwidth control capable of suppressing vibrations and tracking desired trajectories with nanometerlevel precision.
+It needs to provide active motion compensation in 5 DoF (Dx, Dy, Dz, Rx, Ry).
+It must possess excellent dynamic properties to enable high-bandwidth control capable of suppressing vibrations and tracking desired trajectories with nanometer-level precision.
 Consequently, it must be free from backlash and play, and its active components (e.g., actuators) should introduce minimal vibrations.
-Critically, it must accommodate payloads up to 50 kg.
+Critically, it must reliably support and actuate payloads up to 50 kg.

-A suitable candidate architecture for this platform is the Stewart platform (also known as "hexapod"), a parallel kinematic mechanism capable of 6-DoF motion.
+A suitable candidate architecture for this platform is the Stewart platform (or hexapod), a parallel kinematic mechanism capable of 6-DoF motion.
 Stewart platforms are widely employed in positioning and vibration isolation applications due to their inherent stiffness and potential for high precision.
 Various designs exist, differing in geometry, actuation technology, sensing methods, and control strategies, as exemplified in Figure 2.3.
 A central challenge addressed in this thesis is the optimal mechatronic design of such an active platform tailored to the specific requirements of the NASS.
-A more detailed review of Stewart platform and its main components will be given in Section ???.

-- (a) Piezo based, for positioning purposes - (b) Voice coil based, for vibration isolation
+(a) Piezo based, for positioning purposes

+(b) Voice coil based, for vibration isolation